This article was updated on the 13th of August 2023 for clarity and freshness.

 In a rush?
 Here’s the short answer.

-The best side sidishes to serve with pesto pasta include grilled salmon, sauteed shrimp, and burrata.
-For something light, go for an argula or a caprese salad.
-The best vegetable sides for pesto pasta include grilled eggplants, roasted peppers and onions, and zucchini noodles.
+The best side dishes to serve with pesto pasta include grilled salmon, sauteed shrimp, and burrata.
+For something light, go for arugula or a Caprese salad.
+The best vegetable sides for pesto pasta include grilled eggplants, roasted peppers and onions, or zucchini noodles.

 Ready?
 Let’s jump right in.